-The members receive drawings on a periodic basis and may receive an annual discretionary bonus payment in February when the partnership has sufficient funds.
-In 2019, the members drew £16,713 thousand (2018 - £44,224 thousand).
+The members receive drawings on a periodic basis when the partnership has sufficient funds.
+In 2020, the members drew £43,517 thousand (2019 - £16,713 thousand).
 Policies for members' drawings, repayment of drawings, subscriptions and repayment of members' capital are governed by the Partnership Agreement dated 20 July 2016.